Ashley Treatment: Background

 Ashley was born with a severe brain impairment of genetic cause, termed a "static encephalopathy" because it does not improve.
 Although she sleeps and awakens, and breathes on her own, she is unable to raise her head, sit up, hold an object, walk, or talk, and must be tube-fed.
 Nonetheless, she is alert and responsive to her environment, particularly enjoying the music of Andrea Bocelli.
 Her parents have nicknamed Ashley "Pillow Angel", because she always remains where she is placed, which is usually on a pillow.

 In 2004 when Ashley was six and a half years old, she began to show signs of puberty and her parents and doctors began to anticipate a variety of issues common in children with severe neurological impairments.
 As these children grow larger, it takes more strength to move them and provide basic bodily care, raising the risk of pressure sores from immobility.
 Precocious puberty is common in children with various forms of severe brain damage.
 The early appearance of secondary sexual characteristics is often distressing to parents and caretakers.
 Many parents of severely disabled children explore possible ways to avoid having to deal with menstruation and fertility in a diapered child.
 A variety of treatments have been used over the last several decades to deal with these issues.

 In July 2004, Ashley had a hysterectomy (to prevent menstruation) and surgical removal of her nascent breast buds (to prevent development).
-She also underwent an appendectomy (because Ashley wouldn't be able to vocalize symptoms).
+She also underwent an appendectomy (because Ashley would not be able to vocalize symptoms).
 The surgery was performed at Seattle's Children's Hospital and Regional Medical Center.
 In addition, in December 2006 she completed estrogen therapy through dermal patches, which sped up the natural closure of her growth plates.

 Ashley's story first broke in October 2006, in the Archives of Pediatrics & Adolescent Medicine.
 In January 2007, her parents, who wish to remain anonymous, set up a blog to explain their reasoning for their decision and to share their story with families of other children who might benefit.